nimbl3/candy-chat-handlebars/README.md

-Candy — a JavaScript-based multi-user chat client
+Candy on Handlebars.js
 ==================================================

+Fork of Candy, a JavaScript-based multi-user chat client, using handlerbar.js in replacement of mustache.js

 Visit the official project page: http://candy-chat.github.io/candy